timyates/GradientExtractorFX/README.md

 - Sometimes gets the colors wrong (get color abberation esp on diagonal drag lines)
 - Sometimes misses peaks, so color steps are missing
+- Just discovered you can only have 12 stops in a linear gradient without throwing an exception (but it seems to keep working)...
+Needs investigating

 ### TODO